 There are two main types of Spanish nouns: concrete and abstract nouns.

-Second, Spanish abstract nouns or “los sustantivos abstractos” refer to objects that do not have a material existence such as ODIO(hatred), AMOR(love) and TRISTEZA (sadness).
+Second, Spanish abstract nouns or “los sustantivos abstractos” refer to objects that do not have a material existence such feelings and emotions: ODIO(hatred), AMOR(love) and TRISTEZA (sadness).
 Later, we will continue learning about each category and will provide more examples too.
-For now, please check the picture below and a list of seven nouns in Spanish with their respective types.
+For now, please check the picture below and a list of nouns in Spanish with their respective types.